Aggression Replacement Training (ART)

 “The instructor was very knowledgeable and easy to understand.
 The kids in this class are getting a good education!”

 Outreach provides counselors on-site at schools to serve the students who are having behavioral or emotional problems which disrupt the educational process for themselves and others in the classroom.
-Currently, Outreach has counselors in Pittsburgh Technical College (PTC), Bidwell Training Center, and Chartiers Houston School District.
+Currently, Outreach has a counselor at Chartiers Houston School District.